Last Updated on

 18 EQ Tools and Strategies to Improve EQ Competency

-The Mind Tools team offers six great tools and strategies to boost your own emotional intelligence levels.
+The Mind Tools team offers six great tools and strategies to boost your own EI levels.
 If you’re ready to get started, try:

 - Observing how you react to others, making a concerted effort to put yourself in their place, and committing to being more open and accepting of the perspectives and needs of others.